Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 How to Follow the Gas Bottle Storage Requirements

-It is best advised to store all LPG gas bottle sizes (propane or butane) outdoors.
+Under the gas bottle storage requirements (gas bottle regulations), it is best advised to store all LPG gas bottle sizes (propane or butane) outdoors.

 Since this makes LPG cylinders more vulnerable to natural forces (rain, snow, wind, etc.), it’s best to use cylinders with a corrosion-resistant finish or other surface protection coating.